Understanding & Applying Social Work Ethics

 $990

-The VCF grant is open to participants who meet the following criteria and conditions:
+The PCG grant is open to participants who meet the following criteria and conditions:

 1. Must be employed and sponsored for the course by a Social Service Agency (SSA) affiliated to the National Council of Social Service (NCSS); and